ThePrez/FOCUS2020-Workshop/camel_quiz/README.md

 - Stream data to an easily-recognizable Kafka topic, like "msg_" followed by your username
 - The Kafka broker's default port is 9092
 - Your user profile's message queue is located in the QUSRSYS library
+- use "localhost" for the IBM i system name

 #### 4. Build and launch